 Affordable and adequate housing is a major contributor to well-being.
-In 2006, almost one in four Métis families spent more than 30 percent of their income on housing, compared to one in ten non-Aboriginal families.
-Métis families are also twice as likely as other families in Manitoba to be living in housing that is in need of major repair.
-The
+In 2006, almost one in four Métis families spent more than 30 percent of their income on housing,

 &lt;sup>90 Sharpe, A., & Arsenault, J. (2009).
 A Review of the Potential Impacts of the Métis Human Resources Development Agreements in Canada.
 Ottawa, ON: Human Resources Skills Development Canada. ibid.